If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 Extensive research and clinical trials has shown that vision therapy is an effective program to improve the visual skills needed to achieve clear and comfortable vision.

-The aim of vision therapy is to enhance visual skills such as:
+The aim of vision therapy is to enhance the skills necessary for clear and comfortable vision, such as:

 - Eye teaming